 Adam West (1928-2017)

 Adam West, sadly, has also died.
 Unlike his contemporary Zbigniew Brzezinski, Adam West leaves a lasting legacy in the shape of the great Batman TV Series.
 Adam may not have been as bright as Zig, but he was a lot funnier and brought joy to millions, whereas Zig brought only misery.

 Adam West was evidently a nice man, who was as much on the side of Good as his most famous character.
 Zig of course was on the side of the Germans, i.e. Evil.
 Batman was a hoot – wonderfully camp, it was the definitive portrayal of the Caped Crusader.
 Their Batmobile was also the definitive version.
 I still want one!

 The later movies were far too dark IMHO.
 I gather that Adam West thought so, too.
 He brought a dry sense of humor to the role of Batman, and was careful not to spend too much time on camera ogling Robin.

 He was typecast, but came to accept it.
 The series will still be being shown on TV and bought in boxed sets decades from now.
 Adam West had real talent and will be much missed.

-Posted by Michael Shrimpton on June 11, 2017, With 1780 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Michael Shrimpton on June 11, 2017, With 1811 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.